stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 To automate operations, you need a Git repository that is available to your development workstation, the resources on your AWS accounts and your continuous integration system.

-Flux causes the configuration of the cluster to update from this Git repository.
+Flux updates the configuration of the cluster from this Git repository.
 This means that you do not need continuous integration to deploy changes.
-However, you should use continuous integration to test configurations before they are merged to the _main_ branch of the repository and applied to the cluster by Flux.
+However, you should use continuous integration to test configurations before they are merged to the _main_ branch of the repository and applied to the production cluster by Flux.

-This example uses [GitLab](https://gitlab.com/) as the provider for Git hosting and continuous integration.
-You can use [GitHub or other services](https://fluxcd.io/flux/installation/bootstrap/) instead of GitLab.
+This example uses [GitLab](https://gitlab.com/) as the provider for Git hosting.
+GitLab also provides continuous integration services.
+You can use [GitHub or other services](https://fluxcd.io/flux/installation/bootstrap/) for hosting and continuous integration instead of GitLab.

 ### AWS Requirements

 You will require at least one AWS account to host an EKS cluster and other resources.
-I recommend that the AWS account that hosts the live cluster is not used to store user accounts, backups or TF remote state.
+I recommend that you store user accounts, backups and TF remote state in separate AWS accounts to the clusters.

-You will need these AWS resources to deploy an EKS cluster with TF:
+You will need two IAM roles to deploy an EKS cluster with TF:

-- An S3 bucket for remote state
 - An IAM role for Terraform
 - An IAM role for human administrators

-The S3 bucket should be in the same AWS region as the EKS clusters.

-You can use these resources for multiple EKS clusters.
 The example code defines a _dev_ and _prod_ configuration, so that you can have separate development and production clusters.
 These copies can be in the same or separate AWS accounts.

 ### AWS Requirements for Each EKS Cluster